-1 Note by the Author in 1924.
-The article Marxism and the National Problem reflects the period of the discussions on the principles of the national problem going on in the ranks of Russian Social Democracy during the epoch of feudal-tsarist reaction a year and a half before the beginning of the imperialist war, during the epoch of the growth of the bourgeois democratic revolution in Russia.
-Two theories of the Nation were in conflict at that time and, corresponding to that, there were two National programs, viz., the Austrian, which was supported by the Bund and by the Mensheviks, and the Russian, which was a Bolshevik program.
-The reader will find a characterization of both tendencies in the article.
-Subsequent events, particularly the imperialist war and the dissolution of Austria-Hungary into separate national states, has made obvious on which side was the truth.
-At the present time, when Springer and Bauer are confronted with the shattered fragments of their National program, it can hardly be possible to doubt that history has pronounced judgment on the "Austrian School."
-Even the Bund has had to recognize that "the demand for national-cultural autonomy (i.e., of the Austrian National program.-J. S.) put forward within the limits of the capitalist structure loses its meaning under the conditions of Socialist revolution.
-(Vide: Eleventh Congress of the Bund, 1920.)
-The Bund does not suspect that thereby it has recognized, despairingly recognized, the untenability in principle of the theoretical bases of the Austrian National program, the untenability in principle of the Austrian theory of the Nation .-- J. STALIN.
+\\Note by the Author in 1924.
+The article "Marxism and the National Problem" reflects the period of the discussions on the principles of the national problem going on in the ranks of Russian Social Democracy during the epoch of feudal-tsarist reaction a year-and-a-half before the beginning of the imperialist war, during the epoch of the growth of the bourgeois democratic revolution in Russia.
+Two theories of the Nation were in conflict at that time and, corresponding to that, there were two National programmes, viz., the Austrian which was supported by the Bund and by the Mensheviks, and the Russian which was a Bolshevik programme.
+The reader will find a characterisation of both tendencies in the article.
+Subsequent events, particularly the imperialist war and the dissolution of Austria-Hungary into separate national States, has made obvious on which side was the truth.
+At the present time, when Springer and Bauer are confronted with the shattered fragments of their National programme, it can hardly be possible to doubt that history has pronounced judgment on the "Austrian School."
+Even the Bund has had to recognise that "the demand for national-cultural autonomy (i.e., of the Austrian National programme.-J.S.) put forward within the limits of the capitalist structure loses its meaning under the conditions of Socialist revolution.
+(Vide "11th Congress of the Bund," 1920.)
+The Bund does not suspect that thereby it has recognised, despairingly recognised, the untenability in principle of the Austrian theory of the Nation.-J. Stalin.